Happy New Year, everyone!

 Try it.
 Enjoy.
 Get your year off to a fantabulous start.
 Thank me later.

-The nutritional panel is included right below the recipe, as usual.
+The nutritional panel is included right below the post, as usual.
 Just check out those macros.
 Go on, scroll down.
 I’ll wait ….

 See?
 I know .. amazing, right?